siderolabs/coredns/.github/SECURITY.md

 **Disclosure of Forthcoming Fix to Users** (Completed within 1-7 days of Disclosure)

-- The Fix Lead will create a github issue in CoreDNS project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
+- The Fix Lead will create a GitHub issue in CoreDNS project to inform users that a security vulnerability has been disclosed and that a fix will be made available, with an estimation of the Release Date.
 It will include any mitigating steps users can take until a fix is available.